-Also note that in the first command you must enter the expression exactly as you enter it in the SELECT command.
+Also, note that in the first command, you must enter the expression exactly as you entered it in the SELECT command.
 Otherwise, SQLPlus cannot match the COLUMN command to the appropriate column.

-To wrap long values in a column named REMARKS, you can enter
+You can wrap long values in a column named REMARKS as follows: